Comet-Robotics/URC/radiodriver-proxy/README.md

 - [x] Receive messages from other processes to transmit with radiodriver via Unix socket
 - [x] Send received messages from radiodriver to other processes via Unix socket
 - [x] Implement message TX over Unix socket for fake rover
-- [ ] Handle unframing of messages received from radiodriver
+- [x] Handle unframing of messages received from radiodriver
-- [ ] Use queue.SimpleQueue instead of arrays as queues :skull:
+- [x] Use queue.SimpleQueue instead of arrays as queues :skull:
+- [ ] Use bytearray instead of bytes for buffer
-- [ ] Handle exit signals on proxy
+- [ ] Handle exit signals on proxy (should close serial connection, delete unix socket)
 - [ ] Test everything